History of the South Korea national football team: Second World Cup team

 In 1985, South Korea won the East Asian tournament of FIFA World Cup qualification including two victories against Japan in the final round, and sealed a spot at the World Cup for the first time since 1954.
-After one of the greatest forwards of German Bundesliga at that time, Cha Bum-kun, joined the existing winning team, the South Korean squad for the 1986 FIFA World Cup was evaluated as the golden generation in their country.
+After one of the greatest forwards of German Bundesliga at the time, Cha Bum-kun, joined the existing champions, the South Korean squad for the 1986 FIFA World Cup was evaluated as the golden generation in their country.

 South Korea lost 3–1 to the eventual champion Argentina but Park Chang-sun scored the first-ever South Korean World Cup goal in the first group match.
 They drew 1–1 with Bulgaria and faced the defending champion Italy in the last match.
 They conceded Alessandro Altobelli's opening goal, but Choi Soon-ho scored the equalizer outside the penalty area.
 However, Altobelli's second goal was followed by Cho Kwang-rae's fatal own goal, and South Korea lost 3–2 in the match despite Huh Jung-moo pulling one back.
 Afterwards, South Korean newscasts and journalists criticised the referee David Socha, claiming that his judgements about situations of the game were poor including the decision to award a penalty to Italy.
 South Korea redeemed their failure of World Cup success with a gold at the 1986 Asian Games.

 Tragedy of Marseille

 In 1997, Cha Bum-kun became the head coach going into FIFA World Cup qualification.
-South Korea consecutively won four early qualifiers against Kazakhstan, Uzbekistan, Japan and the United Arab Emirates, and quickly solidified their position as first place of the group.
+South Korea consecutively won four early qualifiers against Kazakhstan, Uzbekistan, Japan, and the United Arab Emirates, and quickly solidified their position as first-place finishers of the group.
 At the 1998 FIFA World Cup in France, they lost their first match against Mexico 3–1.
-Ha Seok-ju scored a deflected free kick for the opening goal, but was then sent off only three minutes after for an ill-advised tackle.
+Ha Seok-ju scored a deflected free kick for the opening goal, but was then sent off only three minutes later for an ill-advised tackle.
 South Korea was then thoroughly outclassed by the Netherlands, managed by Guus Hiddink, losing 5–0 in Marseille.
 Cha was sacked in the middle of the group stage after the loss to the Netherlands.
 The only South Korean player to be praised from the match was the goalkeeper Kim Byung-ji, who conceded five of the Netherlands' 17 shots on target.
 The team then drew 1–1 against Belgium in their final group match.